 In the world of digitization, when organizations are enforcing several technologies offered by the big cloud service providers, they should deploy them regularly into production.
 The arena of the security team to carefully review the app and its architecture has now become much shorter if it still exists at all.

-The trust of open source apps or code snippets develop another security risk.
-None of the individuals are generating a new scratch code – each and every individual is in the practice of acquiring elements from Docker Hub, GitHub, and other existing open source repositories.
+The trust of open source apps or code snippets develops another security risk.
+None of the individuals are generating a new scratch code – each individual is in the practice of acquiring elements from Docker Hub, GitHub, and other existing open-source repositories.
 Customers find it an easy way to get other programming statements written previously for other works inside the business.
 Persons mentioning the code might not be known with what they are using and in what way they are being used.
 What risks are associated with the cloud native applications, which are being used by them?
 Answer to these sort of questions is hardly known to employees working in a firm.
-Companies also make use of general-purpose programs that cover many more powers and privileges in comparison to their traditional products (which were headache for several firms to use and maintain them).
+Companies also make use of general-purpose programs that cover many more powers and privileges in comparison to their traditional products (which were a headache for several firms to use and maintain).

-Information security and software development team should work in a collaborative manner.
+The Information security and software development team should work collaboratively.
 It is essentially required for business growth because this collaboration helps in addressing the challenges that are associated with upcoming new apps.
 This can be done by helping “shift left” of security to the starting of the development period.
-The term “shift left” is a well-understood concept for developers, and it is compulsory for cloud native applications security team to be deeply known with this concept.
-It is suggested because it helps in the identification and remediation of potential security problems prior to moving further at production stage.
+The term “shift left” is a well-understood concept for developers, and the cloud native applications security team must be deeply known with this concept.
+It is suggested because it helps in the identification and remediation of potential security problems before moving further at the production stage.

-Also, data security must work on the concept of “shift up” for concentrating over the new prioritizes – resulting in application layer security – and a successful outcome demands for creation of new processes and controls.
+Also, data security must work on the concept of “shift up” for concentrating over the new priorities – resulting in application layer security – and a successful outcome demands the creation of new processes and controls.
 The “shift left” concept cannot fully encounter the fresh security problems, which serverless functions and containers can create at any time.
-For example – the operating of “shift left” does not offer an effective system to detect and respond on zero-day attack vulnerabilities.
-An effective incident response system demands incident identification, its proper understanding with occurrence causes and preventive measures.
+For example – the operating of “shift left” does not offer an effective system to detect and respond to zero-day attack vulnerabilities.
+An effective incident response system demands incident identification, its proper understanding of occurrence causes, and preventive measures.
 When individuals will achieve deep learning of the same they will be able to take appropriate action – something live which is possible with controls over the runtime environment.